 - Vomiting -- The student with vomiting will be dismissed from school and may return to school 12 hours after vomiting has stopped.

 - Diarrhea (2 episodes of loose stool)-- The student with diarrhea will be dismissed from school and may return to school 12 hours after diarrhea has stopped.

-- Written orders from a physician detailing the name of the student, the drug, the drug dosage, the reason for the drug to be administration and the time medication should be given must be received by the School Nurse along with the student's medication prescription bottle before the medication can be given at school.
+- Written orders from a physician detailing the name of the student, the name of the drug they are prescribed, the drug dosage, the reason for the drug to be administered and the time the medication should be given must be received by the School Nurse along with the student's medication prescription bottle - matching the doctor's order's information before the nurse can administer student's medication at school.

 - Prescription medication must be left at the health office.

 - A renewal of a long-term medication order is required each school year.